-The opioid epidemic led to 116 deaths every day due to overdoses.
 An estimated 11.5 million people misused prescription opioids in 2016.
-More than 42,000 people died because of an opioid overdose in 2016, more than two million people were classified as having an opioid misuse disorder, and it costs more than $504 billion economically.
+More than 42,000 people died because of an opioid overdose in 2016, more than two million people were classified as having an opioid misuse disorder.
+The opioid epidemic costs more than $504 billion economically.
 The opioid epidemic has undoubtedly ravaged families and entire communities.
 As part of the epidemic, it can be important to learn what different terms mean, particularly if you’re afraid a loved one could be misusing opioids or struggling with an opioid addiction.
 Three of the most common terms are opioid, opiate and narcotic.
-So, what are the differences in opioids vs. opiates or narcotic vs. opiate?

 Synthetic opiates are drugs that have opiate-like effects.
 They’re related to naturally-derived opiates because of their structure and their effects.
-Fentanyl is one example of a synthetic opiate, and it’s one of the deadliest.
+Fentanyl is one example of a synthetic opiate, and it’s one of the deadliest when misused.
 Fentanyl is included in a skin patch for around-the-clock pain.
-Increasingly fentanyl is being added to other opioids sold on the streets, and when that happens, it causes a spike in overdoses.
-There are also analogs of fentanyl such as acetyl and butyl.
-Semi-synthetic opiates include hydromorphone and Narcan.
+Increasingly, fentanyl is being added to other opioids sold on the streets, and when that happens, it causes a spike in overdoses.
+There are also analogs of fentanyl, such as acetylfentanyl and carfentanil.
+Semi-synthetic opiates include hydromorphone.
 Hydrocodone is another popular prescribed and often misused semi-synthetic opioid, which has a mechanism of action similar to codeine.
 Oxycodone is also semi-synthetic and is derived from a particular opium alkaloid.

-Narcotics, opiates, and opioids are all drugs that reduce the intensity of pain signals reaching the brain.
-They all affect certain areas of the brain that control emotion, which is how they’re able to reduce pain sensations.
-The only main difference between opiates and opioids is that opiates are naturally-derived, while opioids are manmade.
+Narcotics, opiates and opioids are all drugs that reduce the intensity of pain signals reaching the brain.
+They all affect certain areas of the brain that control emotion and the reward center.
+The only main difference between opiates and opioids is that opiates are naturally-derived, while opioids are man-made.

-If you or a loved one is struggling with opioids, prescription or otherwise, please reach out to us at The Recovery Village.
-We have program options available to help you or your loved one overcome opioid substance use disorder and psychological disease.
+If you or a loved one is struggling with opioid addiction, reach out to The Recovery Village.
+We have program options available to help you or your loved one overcome opioid substance use disorder.